capactio/capact/cmd/ocftool/docs/ocftool_hub_interfaces_browse.md

 ### SEE ALSO

-* [ocftool hub interfaces](ocftool_hub_interfaces.md)	 - This command consists of multiple subcommands to interact with OCH server.
+* [ocftool hub interfaces](ocftool_hub_interfaces.md)	 - This command consists of multiple subcommands to interact with Hub server.